Here’s the need-to-know stuff about the energy source, biomass!

 - It is a renewable source of energy, which means that it will not run out as long as it is replaced, for example by growing more crops or trees.

-- Although carbon dioxide is released when biomass is burned, the plants absorbed carbon dioxide when they were growing.
+- Although carbon dioxide and methane gases are released when biomass is burned, the plants absorbed carbon dioxide when they were growing.
 So the only additional carbon dioxide that is emitted is from farm machinery used in the process.

 - It can use waste materials to produce electricity.